The foundations of $(2n,k)$-manifolds: Stabilizers for the torus action on the strata

-Denote by $S(T^k)$ the set of all connected subgroups of $T^k$.
-Note that a connected subgroup of $T^k$ is a torus.
-Let us consider the function $\chi : M^{2n}\to S(T^k)$ defined by $\chi (x)$ is the stabilizer of a point $x$ for the given $T^k$-action on $M^{2n}$.
-By the general set up assumption $\chi (x)$ is a connected subgroup of $T^k$.
+By $S(T^k)$ denote, as above, the set of all connected subgroups of the torus $T^k$.
+Note that a connected subgroup of the torus $T^k$ is a torus.
+Let us consider a function $\chi : M^{2n}\to S(T^k)$ which to any point $x$ assigns its stabilizer $\chi (x)$ regarded to the given $T^k$-action on $M^{2n}$.
+It follows from the set-up assumptions that $\chi (x)$ is a connected subgroup of the torus $T^k$.
 We assume the following to be satisfied: